AI Prototyping · iOS Concept

 The build

-Hooray started with a complete app concept and a set of mascot faces from ChatGPT Image 2.
+Hooray started with my app concept and a design brief.
+ChatGPT Image 2 produced the mascot faces from it.
 From there, Claude wrote the design guideline: colors, typography, components, copy rules, and the mascot-to-progress mapping.
 That guideline directed Codex to build the full Figma file of 10 screens, components, and variants.
 Then Claude Code took those Figma frames and built the tap-through prototype, reading every value straight from the file instead of guessing.
-Four tools, four stages, about a week.
+Four tools, one bridge, four stages, about a week.

-Four built Hooray screens (home, month calendar, day detail, and profile) reproduced from the Figma source
+Four Hooray screens (home, month calendar, day detail, and profile) after the iOS-focused second pass, with the floating glass tab bar

-• Once the mascot’s faces and jokes were written down as clear rules, even an AI tool could build the character without breaking it.
+• Rules made the character durable.
+Once the faces and jokes were written down as explicit rules, an AI tool could build the character without breaking it.

 Hooray is still a prototype.
 It’s not on the App Store yet, but it’s the one I’d most want to take further.
-The bet is simple.
 Maybe the same people who ignore motivational apps will actually use one that makes fun of them.